DeadlySquad13/NeoVim_config/lua/config/lsp/server_configurations/README.md

 # Server configuration
 Configurations in this module are meant to be **merged** with default server configuration.
-Make configurations in like you always do with `lsp`:
+Make configurations in corresponding files like you always do with `lsp`:
 ```lua
 return {
   -- These functions be applied on top of default on_attach one by one.